IlyaLab/gssnng/docs/index.rst

 The list of scoring functions::

+    geneset_overlap: For each geneset, number (or fraction) of genes expressed past a given threshold.

     singscore:      Normalised mean (median centered) ranks (requires ranked data)

     ssGSEA:         Single sample GSEA based on ranked data.